Boca Raton Medical Malpractice Lawyer

 Medical malpractice claims are not like personal injury; you have limited time to file your claim.
 If you do not file within the statute of limitations, then you could lose your opportunity to collect a settlement altogether.

-If you suspect that you are the victim of medical malpractice, then meet with the Florida birth injury attorneys at Leifer Law Firm today.
+If you suspect that you are the victim of medical malpractice, then meet with the Boca Raton medical malpractice lawyers at Leifer & Ramirez today.
 We can assess your case and tell you right away if you have a valid claim.
 If you do, we will start working to file your claim and collect the compensation you deserve.
-There is no obligation to hire us after meeting with us and all consultations are confidential – Contact Leifer Law Firm now.
+There is no obligation to hire us after meeting with us and all consultations are confidential.